Michigan visits Langborg and Northwestern - WTOP News

 Evanston, Illinois; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Northwestern takes on the Michigan Wolverines after Ryan Langborg scored 26 points in Northwestern’s 76-72 win against the Indiana Hoosiers.
+BOTTOM LINE: Northwestern faces the Michigan Wolverines after Ryan Langborg scored 26 points in Northwestern’s 76-72 victory over the Indiana Hoosiers.

 TOP PERFORMERS: Boo Buie is averaging 19 points and 5.1 assists for the Wildcats.
 Brooks Barnhizer is averaging 14.5 points over the last 10 games for Northwestern.

-Dug McDaniel is averaging 16.6 points and 4.6 assists for the Wolverines.
-Olivier Nkamhoua is averaging 11.4 points and 6.3 rebounds while shooting 43.9% over the past 10 games for Michigan.
+Tarris Reed, Jr. is averaging 9.1 points, 7.2 rebounds and 1.6 blocks for the Wolverines.
+Nimari Burnett is averaging 1.5 made 3-pointers over the last 10 games for Michigan.

 LAST 10 GAMES: Wildcats: 6-4, averaging 76.6 points, 32.7 rebounds, 15.2 assists, 7.0 steals and 3.8 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 73.9 points per game.